Joseph Smith Memorial Building

-The Joseph Smith Memorial Building, originally called the Hotel Utah, is a social center located on the corner of Main Street and South Temple in Salt Lake City.
-It is named in honor of Joseph Smith, the founder of the Latter Day Saint movement.
-It houses several restaurants and also functions as a venue for events.
-Several levels of the building also serve as administrative offices for the Church of Jesus Christ of Latter-day Saints (LDS Church) departments such as FamilySearch.
+The Joseph Smith Memorial Building (JSMB), originally called the Hotel Utah, is a social center located on the corner of Main Street and South Temple in Salt Lake City.
+It is named in honor of Joseph Smith, founder of the Latter Day Saint movement.

+It previously housed several restaurants and also functioned as a venue for events, although it was closed in 2023 for extensive renovations, expected to be completed in 2025.
+Several levels of the building have also been administrative offices for departments of the Church of Jesus Christ of Latter-day Saints (LDS Church), such as FamilySearch.

 On January 3, 1978, it was added to the National Register of Historic Places as the Hotel Utah.

 History

+Hotel

 The corner of Main Street and South Temple has long been important in Utah history.
 Prior to construction of the Hotel Utah from 1909 to 1911, the general tithing office of the LDS Church, a bishop's storehouse, and the Deseret News printing plant all were located on the site.

 Work on the Second Renaissance Revival style hotel, designed by the Los Angeles architectural firm of Parkinson and Bergstrom, began in June 1909.
 Two years later, on June 9, 1911, the Hotel Utah opened for business.
-While the LDS Church was the primary stockholder, many Mormon and non-Mormon community and business leaders also purchased stock in the effort to provide the city with a first-class hotel.
+While the LDS Church was the primary stockholder, many community and business leaders, both church members and those who were not, purchased stock in the effort to provide the city with a first-class hotel.

 "The largest and finest bar in the West [was built] in the basement of the Hotel" to pay off a $2 million construction loan.
 The financing was secured by the LDS Church's presiding bishop, Charles W. Nibley, from New York financier Charles Baruch.

 Originally, the hotel allowed black employees, but no black guests.
-This policy extended to famous entertainers.
-Lillian Evanti, Harry Belafonte, Marian Anderson, and Ella Fitzgerald were all denied hotel rooms.
+This policy extended to famous black entertainers, including Lillian Evanti, Harry Belafonte, Marian Anderson, and Ella Fitzgerald were all denied hotel rooms.
 Anderson was eventually allowed to stay at the Hotel, on condition that she did not use the elevator and eat her meals in her hotel room.

-In 1947, the first non-white professional basketball player, Wataru Misaka, signed his first NBA contract at this hotel.
+In 1947, the first non-white professional basketball player, Wataru Misaka, signed his first National Basketball Association contract at this hotel.
 At the time of his signing, according to Misaka, nonwhites were not allowed to stay in this hotel.

 The ten-story building has a concrete and steel structure and is covered with white glazed terra cotta and brick.
 Various additions and remodelings have occurred throughout the years, including a substantial expansion to the north and modifications to the roof-top dining facilities.

-It was featured in the 1973 film "Harry in Your Pocket" starring James Coburn.
+It was featured in the 1973 comedy-drama film Harry in Your Pocket, starring James Coburn.